EDAPS: Enhanced Domain-Adaptive Panoptic Segmentation: Introduction

 To understand the root cause of the identified performance gap, we revisit the progress of UDA in semantic segmentation, lift the well-performing UDA strategies to panoptic segmentation, and show that they can effectively enhance panoptic segmentation UDA.

 Further, we revisit the panoptic network design and conduct a study of principal architecture designs for panoptic segmentation with respect to their UDA capabilities.
 We show that previous UDA methods took sub-optimal design choices.
-While separating the networks for both tasks prevents the network from jointly adapting task-shared features from the source to the target domain (see Fig.~\ref{fig:architecture_comparison}\,a), a shared encoder-decoder cannot accommodate the different needs when adapting both tasks (see Fig.~\ref{fig:architecture_comparison}\,b).
+While separating the networks for both tasks prevents the network from jointly adapting task-shared features from the source to the target domain (see Fig.~\ref{fig:architecture_comparison}\,a), a shared encoder-decoder cannot accommodate the different needs (such as task-specific knowledge or architecture design) when adapting both tasks (see Fig.~\ref{fig:architecture_comparison}\,b).

 To address these problems, we propose EDAPS, a network architecture that is particularly designed for domain-adaptive panoptic segmentation.
 It uses a shared transformer~\cite{vaswani2017attention} encoder to facilitate the joint adaptation of semantic and instance features, but task-specific decoders tailored for the specific requirements of both domain-adaptive semantic segmentation and domain-adaptive instance segmentation (see Fig.~\ref{fig:architecture_comparison}\,c).
+Specifically, separate decoders can learn task-specific parameters, mitigating the issue of conflicting gradients~\cite{yu2020gradient}, and their architectures can be independently chosen to best suit semantic or instance segmentation.
+Even though this design was used in the supervised setting, we are the first to identify its strong potential specifically for panoptic UDA.

 Utilizing the enhanced panoptic UDA and the enhanced domain-adaptive panoptic network design, EDAPS shows significant performance gains over the prior works on a number of standard perception benchmarks (Fig.~\ref{fig:teaser}).
 EDAPS improves the state-of-the-art mPQ from $33.0$ to $41.2$ on On SYNTHIA $\rightarrow$ Cityscapes and from $21.3$ to $36.6$ on SYNTHIA $\rightarrow$ Mapillary Vistas.
 EDAPS trains semantic segmentation and instance segmentation tasks together using a joint training optimization.
 Therefore, EDAPS can be trained end-to-end in a single stage and the training only requires 21 hours on a single RTX 2080 Ti GPU, which improves its applicability for the community.